Amogh9000/salarypred/README.md

 # AI/ML Employee Salary Prediction App

-This repository contains a robust, interactive web application that predicts whether an individual's salary exceeds $50,000/year using demographic and job-related data.
-The project is built with Python and Streamlit, offering a modern, user-friendly interface with rich visualizations and the ability to upload your own datasets.
+This repository contains an interactive, explainable web application that predicts whether an individual's salary exceeds **$50,000/year** using demographic and job-related data.
+Built with **Python** and **Streamlit**, the app offers a modern, sidebar-driven interface with rich visualizations, model comparisons, and the ability to upload your own datasets.

 ---

 ## Features

-- **User-friendly interface** with modern dark/light theme and responsive design
+- **Intuitive Sidebar Navigation**
+  - Easily explore sections for:
+    - Model Performance
+    - Visualizations
+    - Job Listings
+    - Salary Predictor
-- **Upload your dataset** (`.csv`) or use the built-in sample (Adult Income dataset)
+- **Upload Your Own Dataset** (`.csv`) or use the built-in **Adult Income dataset**
-- **Live predictions** with custom user input and choice of machine learning model (Logistic Regression, Random Forest, Gradient Boosting)
+- **Live Predictions** with custom user input and model selection (Logistic Regression, Random Forest, Gradient Boosting)
-- **Interactive visualizations** powered by Plotly for:
+- **Interactive Visualizations** powered by Plotly for:
-  - Model accuracy, precision, recall and F1 score
+  - Accuracy, Precision, Recall, and F1 Score comparison
   - Income analysis by age, country, occupation
-  - Income distribution insights
+  - Income distribution and class imbalance insights
-- **Explainable AI**: SHAP-based feature impact explanations for predictions
+- **Explainable AI (XAI):** SHAP-based feature impact explanations for transparent predictions
-- **Data dictionary** and clear data previews for user guidance
-- **Optimized performance** with smart data/model caching using Streamlit
+- **Optimized Performance** with caching for data and model computations
+- **Dark/Light Theme Support** with responsive design for all screen sizes

 ---

 ## Project Structure

 | File/Folder        | Description                |
 | ------------------ | -------------------------- |